 We Are Neff.
 Rebranding a 30 Year Old Startup.

-With marketing and advertising, your brand name is synonymous with who you are, what you do and what you stand for.
+In marketing and advertising, your brand name is synonymous with who you are, what you do and what you stand for.
 With that, the first thing we wanted to redefine was our mission and our name.
 We agreed that Neff Associates sounded too buttoned up and old fashioned, more like a law firm than a modern agency, and it didn’t represent who we are.
 After endless rounds of brainstorming, SWOT analyzing, and a little bit of debate, we concluded that there’s no word that can encompass everything we do.
 We’re a collaborative full-service agency, meaning we cover all of our clients’ marketing and advertising needs from branding and websites, to public relations and social media, to media strategy, to videography and photography, and everything in between.
 How could we possibly narrow all of that down to one word or phrase?

 We wanted to contemporize our image, to simplify and reflect who we are today.David Neff, President and CEO

 So, we thought, what else could describe who we are?
 How do people know us?
 In casual conversation, both internally and with clients, we’ve always cut it short to just “Neff.”
-Maybe that’s all we needed to be.
-Maybe the new name didn’t have to be totally different, but just instituting a simple phrase that we already use.
+Maybe that’s all we needed to be, maybe the new name didn’t have to be totally different, but just instituting a simple phrase that we already use.
 It was an easy decision; we unanimously decided we are now “Neff!”
 Goodbye to that stuffy suffix.

 Re-branding as Neff would present the opportunity to showcase our creative work and unique office culture.
 During the process, we took a deeper look at who Neff is.
 And no, we don’t just mean the guy who started the agency, but the business and the culture he has grown so vastly over the last thirty years.
 The twenty-three faces who show up to the office every day ready to create and collaborate, the dozens of awards that adorn our lobby walls, the portfolio of work that amazes potential partners every day, the long list of happy clients that span almost every possible industry, the office dogs who give endless kisses, and everything in between.
+This was all deeply considered during the Neff rebrand.

 Great!
 Now how do we create a logo that encompasses all of that?
 It was time to put pencil to paper.
 We first explored dozens of rounds of sketches with the team, breaking one of our biggest rules by involving the whole office every step of the way.
 But it was important to get every single person’s input, because we all work as a team, and the creative influence of the social and PR teams was just as important as the ideas coming from our designers.